franjohn21/rocketleague-golf/README.md

 ## Usage

 1. Navigate to the home page to see an overview of the game
-2. Click "Play Now" or navigate to `/game` to start playing
-3. Adjust the power and angle using the sliders or keyboard controls:
-   - Arrow keys (←/→) to adjust angle
+2. Use the controls to interact with the game:
-   - Arrow keys (↑/↓) to adjust power
+   - Arrow keys to control movement
-   - Spacebar to swing
+   - Spacebar for actions
-4. Aim for the hole and try to get the lowest score possible!
+3. Aim for the goals and enjoy the Rocket League-inspired golf gameplay!

 ## Project Structure

 ```
 /src
   /app               # Next.js app directory
-    /game            # Game page
     layout.tsx       # Root layout
     page.tsx         # Home page
-  /components
-    /layout          # Layout components (Header, Footer)
-    /game            # Game components
+  /components        # React components
-      GolfGame.tsx   # Main game component
-      GolfBall.tsx   # Golf ball with physics
-      GolfCourse.tsx # Course terrain
-      ControlPanel.tsx # UI controls
-      Scoreboard.tsx   # Player scores
+  /lib               # Utility functions and helpers
 /public
+  /game.png         # Game screenshot
   /textures         # Texture images
 ```

 ## Technologies Used